dagger/dagger/docs/zenith/developer/go/457202-test-build-publish.md

 ```

 :::tip
-This listing uses the `node` module's `Container.Run().Stderr()` method to explicitly specify the test command and print its error stream.
-As an alternative, the `node` module also exposes a `Test()` method, which executes the `npm run test` command and prints its output stream.
+This listing uses the `node` module's `Node.Run().Stderr()` function to explicitly specify the test command and print its error stream.
+As an alternative, the `node` module also exposes a `Node.Test()` function, which executes the `npm run test` command and prints its output stream.
 :::

 ## Step 4: Add a function to build the application